jonathan-warkentine/TRAKS/README.md

   ---
   ## Installation:

   You must have node installed on your machine in order to run this app.
-Run the command `npm i` to install the inquirer and fs dependencies.
+Run the command `npm i` to install dependencies, which include:
+- [ ] console.table
+- [ ] mysql2
+- [ ] dotenv
+- [ ] inquirer
+- [ ] asciiart-logo

   &nbsp;